 When I was younger, I simply accepted Stooge film shorts for what they were: nearly half an hour filled with slapstick hilarity and wackiness.
 It wasn’t until later in life I truly appreciated all the work they put into making these shorts.

 The Stooges are more than just slapstick comedy!

-There are so many other fascinating aspects beyond what the finished product you saw onscreen – from the serious injuries they suffered during filming, to health setbacks and tragedies, to the the absolutely lousy deal the Stooges had with Columbia Pictures.
+There are so many other fascinating aspects beyond what the finished product you saw onscreen – from the serious injuries they suffered during filming, to health setbacks and tragedies, to the lousy deal the Stooges had with Columbia Pictures.
 They were grossly underpaid, weren’t given residuals, and couldn’t get out of the awful contract that lasted decades.

 On the bright side, we have the wonderful legacy they left behind, which goes to show that though they made it look easy, these were very talented actors who were dedicated to their craft.
 The end result is so timeless, so unique that I don’t believe it can ever be duplicated.
 Try as they might, no one will recapture that Stooge magic.

-I still watch heavily edited early morning re-airings of Stooge shorts on AMC and feel the same joy I felt during those late nights viewings as a kid.
+I still watch heavily edited early morning re-airings of Stooge shorts on AMC and feel the same joy I felt during those late-night viewings as a kid.
 Lights out, Stooges on.
 It takes me right back.

 Nowadays I notice a lot more of the finer details revisiting the shorts.
 For instance, there are a lot of instances where stuntmen were used for the Stooges.
 And it’s not like you’d blink and miss it.
 It’s so blatant sometimes that it’s funny in and of itself.